Singapore Government Grants for SMEs Compared (2026): PSG, EDG, Startup SG & More

 What it covers: Projects under three pillars — Core Capabilities (strategy, financial management, human capital), Innovation & Productivity (process redesign, automation), and Market Access (overseas expansion, standards adoption).

-Funding quantum: Up to 50% of qualifying project costs, including consultant fees, software, and equipment directly tied to the project.
+Funding: Up to 50% of qualifying project costs, including consultant fees, software, and equipment tied to the project.

-Who it suits: SMEs undertaking structured improvement or transformation projects with defined outcomes — for example, digitising operations, redesigning fulfilment workflows, building a scalable brand architecture, or developing a market entry strategy.
+Who it suits: SMEs undertaking structured improvement or transformation projects — digitising operations, redesigning workflows, building a scalable platform, or developing a market entry strategy.

-Speed of approval: Typically four to six months from submission to Letter of Offer, due to more comprehensive evaluation.
-Begin applications well before your project start date.
+Speed: Four to six months from submission to Letter of Offer.
+Start applications well before your project date.

-Key strength: EDG is flexible.
-Unlike PSG's vendor-locked approach, EDG allows engagement with independent consultants and bespoke service providers, making it suitable for custom digital builds and more complex transformation programmes.
-If you're investing in a custom web application or an AI-powered workflow tool — the kind of solutions Adaptels builds for Singapore SMEs — EDG is the primary grant to explore.
+The strength: EDG is flexible.
+Unlike PSG's vendor-locked approach, EDG allows independent consultants and bespoke service providers.
+If you're investing in a custom web application or an AI-powered workflow tool — the kind of projects we build at Adaptels — EDG is the primary grant to explore.

-Startup SG is EnterpriseSG's umbrella brand for startup-focused programmes.
-The most relevant schemes for early-stage SMEs are:
+Startup SG is EnterpriseSG's umbrella for startup-focused programmes.

 Startup SG Founder

-This scheme targets first-time entrepreneurs building scalable businesses.
-Successful applicants receive a S$50,000 co-investment (matching S$30,000 from the entrepreneur with S$20,000 from the government — or up to a 1:2.5 co-investment ratio depending on the Accredited Mentor Partner involved).
-The scheme requires engagement with an Accredited Mentor Partner (AMP) approved by EnterpriseSG.
+Targets first-time entrepreneurs building scalable businesses.
+You receive a S$50,000 co-investment (matching your contribution with government funds, up to a 1:2.5 ratio depending on the Accredited Mentor Partner).
+You must engage with an approved AMP.

-Who qualifies: Singapore Citizens or PRs, first-time founders, with an innovative and differentiated business idea.
-The business must not have commenced operations for more than six months at the point of application.
+Who qualifies: Singapore Citizens or PRs, first-time founders, innovative business idea, business not operating for more than six months at application.

 Startup SG Tech

-Supports proof-of-concept and proof-of-value projects for technology startups with a proprietary idea.
-Funding ranges from S$250,000 to S$500,000, making this one of the highest-quantum grants available to early-stage tech businesses.
+Supports proof-of-concept and proof-of-value projects for technology startups with proprietary ideas.
+Funding ranges from S$250,000 to S$500,000 — one of the highest-quantum grants for early-stage tech businesses.

-Who qualifies: Singapore-registered companies with proprietary technology that has global market potential.
-Projects must demonstrate technical novelty.
+Who qualifies: Singapore-registered companies with proprietary technology and global market potential.

 Market Readiness Assistance (MRA) Grant

-Snippet summary: The MRA Grant helps Singapore SMEs expand overseas by co-funding market entry activities.
-It covers up to 70% of eligible costs, capped at S$100,000 per new market, per company.
-It is one of the highest-percentage grants available to qualifying SMEs.
+The MRA Grant helps SMEs expand overseas by co-funding market entry activities.
+It covers up to 70% of eligible costs, capped at S$100,000 per new market.

-Eligible activities include overseas market promotion, business development, and market set-up.
-This grant is particularly relevant for Singapore SMEs building a regional digital presence — whether through localised websites, multilingual e-commerce, or overseas partnerships.
-For a deeper look at the MRA grant specifically, see our Market Readiness Assistance Grant guide.
+Activities covered include overseas market promotion, business development, and market set-up.
+This is especially relevant for SMEs building a regional digital presence — multilingual websites, regional e-commerce, overseas partnerships.

 IMDA and Sector-Specific Digital Grants

-SMEs Go Digital: The overarching programme under which PSG sits, with industry-specific digital roadmaps published for sectors ranging from food services and retail to logistics and construction.
-Each roadmap identifies pre-approved solutions relevant to that sector.
+SMEs Go Digital: The overarching programme under which PSG sits, with industry-specific digital roadmaps for food services, retail, logistics, construction, and more.
+Each roadmap identifies pre-approved solutions relevant to your sector.

 Grow Digital: Targets SMEs selling overseas through B2B e-marketplaces, with support for onboarding fees and digital export enablement.